ixaxaar/monoid.space/src/Algebra/order.lagda.md

       trans         : Transitive _∼_
 ```

+These are rather quite abstract to be actually useful and we need more structure to get things interesting.

 ## Partial Order or Poset

 Partial orders are a subtype of pre-orders where `≤ : A → A`: